hashicorp/katakoda/nomad-encrypt-gossip/provision.md

+# Provisioning environment

-There are a few components that need to be added to the environment.
-We are adding them now.
+There are a few components that need to be added to the environment, which are being added now.
 Please wait for the complete message and then move to the next step.

-**Example Output**
+## Example output

 ```screenshot
 - Fixing Journal